-Prince: Details Of Opiod Addiction Revealed In Unsealed Records
+Prince: Details Of Opioid Addiction Revealed In Unsealed Records

 Investigators report that statements provided by those at Paisley Park when the warrant was served were not consistent and were sometimes contradictory, especially some statements made by Kirk Johnson.
 Among his contradictory statements were those in which he said he wasn’t aware of Prince’s addiction although he had contacted a rehabilitation clinic regarding the problem just days before the star’s death.
 He eventually told police that Prince had been battling both addiction and withdrawal.

 According to a report from the Star Tribune, some of the prescription bottles found at Paisley Park tested positive for synthetic fentanyl.
 Investigators have been working under the assumption that Prince did not know that the pills he took contained the drug.
-The level of fentanyl found in his system during his autopsy would be fatal for anyone according to someone familiar with the investigation.
+The level of fentanyl found in his system during his autopsy would be fatal for anyone, according to someone familiar with the investigation.

 Among the information included in the search warrant affidavits was that it was Johnson and Prince’s personal assistant, Meron Berkure, who found him in the elevator.
 Emergency help was on the scene within minutes.
 Prior to finding him in the elevator, no one had seen or heard from the singer since 8 p.m. the previous night.
 One of those present when police arrived was Andrew Kornfeld.
 He was at Paisley Park to assess Prince for possible treatment at “Recovery Without Walls,” a drug dependency program run by Kornfeld’s father Howard.
 Andrew told authorities that his father did not know about the controlled substances he had brought with him to give to Prince that would help him.
 He stated that he would not have administered them without a doctor present.
 A pamphlet for the drug dependency program was found in Prince’s Purple Rain room.